UnaBiz/unashield/docs/hardware.md

 The **SMA (SubMiniature version A) Connector** is used for connecting the provided coaxial RF antenna to the UnaShield.

-To prevent damage to the onboard SIGFOX module, *always connect the antenna before powering up the UnaShield and before sending any SIGFOX messages.*
+To prevent damage to the onboard Sigfox module, *always connect the antenna before powering up the UnaShield and before sending any Sigfox messages.*

 -----
-### 2. SIGFOX Module
+### 2. Sigfox Module

-UnaShield V1(A) embeds a Radiocrafts SIGFOX module **RC1692HP-SIG,** certified for RCZ2 and RCZ4; UnaShield V2 / V2S uses a WISOL SIGFOX module in the **WSSFM10R Series,** certified for all four RCZs.
-The SIGFOX modules may be controlled via the **UART interface** with serial terminal commands (similar to the **AT Command Format** used by modems).
+UnaShield V1(A) embeds a Radiocrafts Sigfox module **RC1692HP-SIG,** certified for RCZ2 and RCZ4; UnaShield V2 / V2S uses a WISOL Sigfox module in the **WSSFM10R Series,** certified for all four RCZs.
+The Sigfox modules may be controlled via the **UART interface** with serial terminal commands (similar to the **AT Command Format** used by modems).

 **UnaShield V1A** | **UnaShield V2 / V2S**
 :---------------: | :---------------------: